Netruk44/steam-embedding-search/journal.projects.steam-game-index.md

     * Which games have the most different reviews?
     * Which games have the most similar descriptions?
     * Are there any games that have a review that is more similar to another game's description than its own description?
+* [ ] 10_flask_api: Replace python wget with wget from apt
+    * Python version of wget is like, 8 years old and probably awfully insecure...